mhdemo/work_sample_3/README.md

 function.
 Here we can see that the variables used in the model perform better than the null model.
 This is a good indication that the variables are helping to increase the fit of the model but I still need to test the model on new data.
+I can also see that the grid position is the most significant of all the variables in the model.

 ``` r
 train_set %>%